 And it’s safe to say Equal Vision has done just that by sticking to the ethical principles it has maintained since the beginning—all the more reason to consider the label one of the most important, cutting edge and relevant entities amidst the musical landscape.

-In 2012, Equal Vision partnered with Max Bemis of Say Anything to launch Rory Records, an imprint label with bands curated by Bemis.
+In 2015, Equal Vision partnered with producer Will Putney to launch Graphic Nature Records, an imprint label with bands curated by Putney.